Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter04.rst

 :py:meth:`get_pos_size` for size and position.

 There are other python libraries that can handle mouse and keyboard emulation such as `PyAutoGUI <https://pypi.org/project/PyAutoGUI/>`_ and `keyboard <https://pypi.org/project/keyboard/>`_.
-|app_name_short| will leave it up to developers to implement window manipulation for their own use.
+|odev| will leave it up to developers to implement window manipulation for their own use.

-.. _ch04sec03:
+.. _ch04_detect_end:

 4.3 Detecting Office Termination
 ================================